libgdx/libgdx.github.io/wiki/tools/tiled-map-packer.md

 ## Results

-In a worse case scenario we have below a map created with 3 different tilesets, one of those tilesets being a "collection-of-images".
-As well as 8 image layers being used to for parallax background effects.
+In a worst-case scenario, we have a map that uses three different tilesets, including a "collection-of-images" tileset, along with eight image layers for parallax background effects.

 ![TiledMap UI Layers](/assets/wiki/images/tiledmappacker1.png)